fergusjames/homework-charity-donation-payment/README.md

 # Stripe PaymentIntent integration example

 This is a sample Stripe PaymentIntent integration for the web.
-Built to fulfill the requirements of a Stripe Product Management homework exercise.

 The integration was built following the [Stripe Docs on how to Accept a Payment for the web](https://stripe.com/docs/payments/accept-a-payment#web).